dhughes/is_this_used/README.md

 Have you ever asked yourself, "Is this method even being used?!"
-Does your application use ActiveRecord?
+Does your application use Rails and ActiveRecord?
 If the answers to these two questions are yes, this gem may be of use to you!

 Large applications can accrue cruft; old methods that might once have been important, but are now unused.
 Unfortunately,